Cesartwothousands/C2C-Auction-System/README.md

     current price, auction enddate, bid price, item type, property name, seller name, (CZH)

 - [ ] a user should be able to:
-    - [ ] view all the history of bids for any specific auction
+    - [ ] view all the history of bids for any specific auction  XQP
-    - [ ] view the list of all auctions a specific buyer or seller has participated in
+    - [ ] view the list of all auctions a specific buyer or seller has participated in XQP
+	TODO:
-    - [ ] view the list of "similar" items on auctions in the preceding month (and auction information about them)
+    - [x] view the list of "similar" items on auctions in the preceding month (and auction information about them) XQP
 - [x] let user set an alert for specific items s/he is interested (WYT)
     - [x] get an alert when the item becomes available